squirrel-prover/squirrel-prover/documentation/sphinx/source/doc-writing.rst

           .. example::

-             when proving an equivalence
+             When proving an equivalence
              :g:`equiv(if phi then t1 else t2, if phi then u1 else u2)`
              invoking :g:`nosimpl cs phi` results in two subgoals:
              :g:`equiv(phi, t1, u1)` and :g:`equiv(phi, t2, u2)`.

-         .. exn:: Argument of cs should match a boolean
+         .. exn:: Argument of cs should match a boolean.
-            :name: argument_demo
+            :name: _ignore
             :undocumented:

-         .. exn:: did not find any conditional to analyze
+         .. exn:: Did not find any conditional to analyze.
-            :name: did_not_demo
+            :name: _ignore
             :undocumented:

 Or :g:`fa` tactic :